Note: All logs are due no later than 14 days after the event!

-The last, and least-preferred method is to mail a CD with your Cabrillo logfile named <CALLSIGN>.log to KK4FEM.
+- The least-preferred method is to mail a CD with your Cabrillo logfile named <CALLSIGN>.log to KK4FEM.
 Must be postmarked no later than 14 days after the event.

-Entrants who use paper logging, or whose logging software does not support the Cabrillo format may use the free LM Logging software from http://www.contestsoftware.com/e/home.htm to convert their logs to Cabrillo before submitting.
+Entrants who use paper logging, or whose logging software does not support the Cabrillo format have two ways to submit entries.

 Supported logging software includes: